We’re one of a kind.

 Senior Events and Marketing Manager

-Julia manage the Foundation’s annual fundraisers, mental health conference, and other special events.
+Julia manages the Foundation’s annual fundraisers, mental health conference, and other special events.
 She also manages the Foundation’s social media channels and assists with other creative and graphic design projects.
 With a nonprofit background, Julia is committed to making a positive impact through compassion and faith.
 A native of Dallas, she is dedicated to mission-driven work that uplifts the North Texas community, advocating for effective mental health education and suicide prevention.

 Administrative and Operations